 "The Time Machine"

-Shots that had contained the World Trade Center were not cut, but instead the towers themselves were digitally scrubbed from the shots.
+Ben Stiller's comedy opened on Sept.
+28, 2001 -- just weeks after the attacks.
+Shots that had contained the World Trade Center were not cut, but instead the towers themselves were digitally scrubbed from the footage.

 "The Bourne Identity"

-After 9/11, producers had director Doug Liman do reshoots (one of many rounds the film underwent in its troubled production) that would serve to paint the CIA in a less villainous light, though these scenes were not used.
+After 9/11, producers had director Doug Liman do reshoots on the 2002 thriller (one of many rounds the film underwent in its troubled production) that would serve to paint the CIA in a less villainous light, though these scenes were not used.